 “Be careful how you think; your life is shaped by your thoughts” (Proverbs 4:23 GNT).

-We want God to take away all of our problems, pain, sorrow, suffering, sickness, and sadness.
+You want God to take away all of the problems, pain, sorrow, suffering, sickness, and sadness.
 But God wants to work on you first, because transformation won’t happen in your life until you renew your mind, until your thoughts begin to change.